Customer Support

 lateral oscillation

 The musculoskeletal structure of our knee joint is designed for making up-and-down and forth-and-back movements.
-Forceful left-and-right lateral movement at our knee joint is against its designed purpose and mechanics.
+Forceful left-and-right lateral movement at our knee joint goes against its designed purpose and mechanics.
 This kind of posture should be avoided in our daily physical activities, let alone doing it on a vibration plate that moves in a rapidly repetitive pattern.

 No Synchronization, No Exercise Objective

-4D vibration plate Lifepro 4D model
+4D vibration plate A Lifepro 4D model

 Due to its random motion pattern and movement direction, it is not possible to develop good exercise poses on this type of vibration plate.
 Improper pose can hurt your muscles, bones and the connecting tissues.

-We are strongly against using lateral oscillation motion.
+We are strongly against using side-to-side oscillation.

-Lateral oscillation can hurt your knees.
+Side-to-side oscillation may hurt your knees.

 Solenoid Oscillation